Teachers' Aides. School Learning Support Officers. Aboriginal Education Officers. Education Assistants.

 Our Aspire to Teach program offers you everything you need to become a highly-skilled, classroom-ready teacher.

-In the meantime, check out our FAQs or watch our information video to find out everything you need to know about the program.
+You can check out our FAQs to find out everything you need to know about the program.

 To apply for the Aspire to Teach Program scholarship, you'll need to meet course entry requirements as well as be currently working in a school support staff role in one of the following: